Jun-Murakami/KeyFit/README.md

 - All data is stored locally—nothing is ever sent externally.
 - Data is aggregated by hour, making it impossible to reconstruct individual typed strings.
 - No encryption is applied, but privacy is ensured by design.
-- Windows builds are code-signed; macOS builds are notarized.

 ## Technology Stack